TOwInOK/matroskin/README.md

 ## Overview

-matroskin is an actor-tokio based library for creating tool for ASIC infrastructure.
+matroskin is an actor-tokio based library for creating tools for ASIC infrastructure.
 It provides:
 * Easy to use Actor system
 * Build in commands